HIPAA Compliance Checklist for 2025

 Cons

-- Higher TCO due to enterprise-grade licensing and service models.
+- Higher total cost of ownership due to enterprise-grade licensing and service models

 6. GEP SMART